devops-surya/devops-training/FEB-2023/Docker & Kubernetes/K8s.md

 ## Node components:
 1. kubelet:
-    * It's like an agent running on your all  Worker nodes
+    * It's like an agent running on your all Worker nodes and tajes care of desired state.
 2. Kube-proxy:
     * It helps us to have a communication between the two pods , which are on the differen nodes.